Does it make sense to do a Roth Conversion this year?Submitted by Mission Financial Planning on April 27th, 2020

 When investments are down, one financial strategy is to convert your traditional IRA to a Roth while the value is reduced so you pay taxes on the decreased value.
 If and when the market rebounds, that rebound will be in the Roth’s tax-free environment.

-With many businesses closed or on reduced schedules, including all of our clients’ dental practices, this may be a year of reduced income and lower tax brackets for many.
+With many businesses closed or on reduced schedules for several months this year, including all of our clients’ dental practices, this may be a year of reduced income and lower tax brackets for many.
 Some may also see the conversion as a hedge against future stimulus-related tax increases.
 The years between retirement and the start of RMDs can also work well.
 If you’ve been thinking about converting your IRA to a Roth, this may be a timely opportunity.

 The biggest hurdle to converting a traditional IRA to a Roth is the thought of paying those taxes now.
 Income taxes are levied on the converted amount.
 In a lower-income year while the market is down it may be harder than usual to come up with the money to pay income taxes on the conversion.